datastax/cpp-driver/topics/basics/tuples/README.md

 ## Create a Tuple using a Data Type

 A tuple can also be created using a [`CassDataType`] that comes from schema metadata or is manually constructed.
-However, this is not necessary step as a tuple can be created without a data type.
+However, this is not a necessary step as a tuple can be created without a data type.
 A typed tuple will not allow invalid type to be added to it. [`cass_tuple_set_*()`] functions will return an error code if the incorrect type is added to a position.